 The truth about the WPPSI

-While assessments like the WPPSI can be a helpful tool in providing insight into your child’s learning abilities, it is important to know that assessments given at the Pre-K level are notoriously unreliable measures of intelligence and the results can be dramatically dependent on factors like where the test is given, who is giving the test, and the child’s familiarity with the content.
-While there is nothing wrong in familiarizing your child with the types of questions they may encounter on the exam but, professionals highly discourage specifically coaching your child for the exam.
+While assessments like the WPPSI can be a helpful tool in providing insight into your child’s learning abilities, it is important to know that assessments given at the Pre-K level are notoriously unreliable measures of intelligence and the results can be dramatically dependent on factors such as where the test is administered, who is administering the test, and the child’s familiarity with the content.
+While there is nothing wrong in familiarising your child with the types of questions they may encounter during the assessment, professionals highly discourage specifically coaching your child for the exam.

 The truth of the matter is, the WPPSI can give us some insight into the brains of our little ones but it should always be used with perspective.
 Assessments can be useful tools in decision making but the limitations should always be considered.

 A psychologist can be helpful in providing the knowledge of assessments, like the WPPSI as well as help navigate and interpret the results in a way that can be useful and beneficial for the entire family.
-If you would like to book in a time to speak to a psychologist about the WPPSI or any other questions you may have about your child’s development call us on (02) 6262 6157 or book an appointment online).
+If you would like to book in a time to speak to a psychologist about the WPPSI or any other child assessment, contact us on (02) 6262 6157 or book an appointment online.

 Related reading: